-In the first stage of recovery, atonement involves being able to.
-They must witness the pain they have caused because of the affair.
-As the victim experiences pain, the perpetrator must listen and validate the victim partner’s anger, sadness, and trauma without defensiveness.
+In the first stage of recovery, atonement involves being able to witness and sacrifice the Hurt partner’s pain.
+As the victim experiences pain, the betrayer must listen and validate the victim partner’s anger, sadness, and trauma without defensiveness.
 They respond with kindness, gentleness, and understanding.
-The perpetrating partner sacrifices their immediate needs for their partner.
+The betrayer partner sacrifices their immediate needs for their partner.

 In the Atonement phase, the therapist works to keep the process constructive to avoid worsening the Hurt partner’s trauma.
-The betrayer sacrifices and witnesses the hurt partners pain of betrayal.
-The therapist suggests that the Hurt partner not ask questions about types of sex during the affair to avoid more traumatizing images to the hurt partner.
+The betrayer sacrifices and witnesses the hurt partners’ pain of betrayal.
 The therapist does not down‐regulate or minimize emotions in this phase.
 However, they may need to differentiate negative emotions from criticism and contempt and help the Hurt partner to express feelings without them.

 In this phase of Betrayal Trauma and Affair Counseling, the couple does not talk about why the affair occurred.
 It is premature to do so.
 Discussing it too early may encourage the Betrayer partner to blame the affair on their low marital satisfaction, and the Hurt partner to engage in self-blame.
 During this phase, both the hurt partner and the betraying partner experience empathy and understanding.